 Undercover Skatepark Project aims to repurpose land underneath the M275’s Rudmore flyover, currently an unused concrete space, into an all weather skate park.
-The project is gathering momentum and on June 2nd the team behind it will be holding a special fundraiser at Southsea Castle.
+The project is gathering momentum and on July 21st the team behind the project will be holding a special fundraiser at Southsea Castle.
 There will be live music, stalls, activities, raffle and auction all planned for the evening.
 This is set to be a great party and celebration of exciting things to come!

 With the weather being so temperamental and the nearest indoor skatepark being over an hour’s drive away this will be a fantastic opportunity for the city of Portsmouth.
 While there are a handful of small skateparks around, none of them can be used in wet weather.
 With skateboarding being announced as an Olympic sport from 2020 this purpose-built facility will be the perfect space for future Olympic hopefuls to train.